lovnishverma/Python-Getting-Started/readme.md

 <div align="center">

+> *"This repository stands out as a highly valuable asset for Data Science practitioners.
+Its well-structured progression, combined with practical, real-world projects, ensures both conceptual clarity and hands-on proficiency."*
+>
+> **— Anita Budhiraja, Ass.
+Dean -Academics @ NIELIT Deemed to be University**
+> ⭐⭐⭐⭐⭐

+---

+> *"These notebooks provide a hands-on approach and real-world projects that students find engaging.
+Lovnish has created a truly valuable educational resource."*
+>
+> **— Dr. Sarwan Singh, Joint Director @ NIELIT CHANDIGARH**
+> ⭐⭐⭐⭐⭐

+---

-> *"This repository is an excellent resource for Data Science professionals.
-The structured approach and real-world projects make it highly practical and insightful."*
+> *"A well-curated resource that effectively bridges theoretical foundations with real-world application.
+The structured approach makes it both practical and insightful for Data Science professionals"*
 >
 > **— Aastha Thakur, Data Scientist @ Intel**
 > ⭐⭐⭐⭐⭐